chandramgc/convertagent-vscode-plugin/README.md

 This extension contributes the following settings:

 * `convertagent.customPrompt`: The custom prompt that will be injected before the user's query
-* `convertagent.preferredModel`: The preferred language model to use (Claude 3.7 or Default)
+* `convertagent.preferredModel`: The preferred language model to use (GPT-4o or Default)

 ## Release Notes

 ### 0.0.2

-- Added support for Claude 3.7 language model
 - Added model selection preference in settings
 - Improved error handling for model requests
 - Added logging of available models for debugging